 Your aim is to make learning interesting and engaging no matter how complex the topic is.
 Thus, making you acknowledge the role of patience in teaching online students.

-Planning for the different learning activities is an insinuation that you love teaching more and more.
+Planning for the different learning activities insinuating that you love teaching more and more.
 And, you can’t effectively implement your plans without patience.

 Never disregard the role of patience in teaching online students.
 Sharing what you have with your learners in terms of knowledge and skills will help them thrive in online learning and achieve better.